iem-devs/awesome-mission/README.md

 ## Bonus

 * Interaction channel with the Alumni Network.
 We will try to onboard as much as Alumnis possible, both in Industry and Academia
+* AMA - Ask Me Anything with Alumni's, Developers and Researchers!
+Check this space for more info.

 ## Questions?